Low Volume Motor Vehicle Manufacturers Act of 2015: Background

-This act has been pursued by SEMA since 2011.
+This act had been pursued by SEMA since 2011.
 The low volume provision will allow small automakers to construct up to 325 replica cars per year subject to federal regulatory oversight.
 The measure establishes a separate regulatory structure for replica car manufacturers.

 The NHTSA had one year to establish a process for companies to register with the agency and to issue any necessary regulation to implement the law.
 In November 2018, SEMA threatened to file a lawsuit against the NHTSA if they did not comply with the law and issue the required regulations.
 In December 2019, the NHTSA released a document outlining the regulations.
 In January 2021, the NHTSA issued a final ruling to allow low volume vehicle manufacturing.